centiservice/matssocket/matssocket-client-dart/README-development.md

     publishing!**
 * `dartPublish`: Runs `pub publish` to publish the lib to pub.dev. **Make sure `testDart` passes before publishing!**

+# Build

+"Building" on Dart only refers to testing and generating documentation, as there is no compile or bundling step.
+Dart libraries are delivered as raw source code, the target compilation is done by the actual application.
+Dart uses tree shaking to minimize the final application before compile.
+Compared to JavaScript, minimized source files thus don't make sense.

+The deliverables are thus the `/lib` folder (with its child `/lib/src/`), and the generated `/doc/api` folder, as well as most of the rest in `matssocket-client-dart/`.

+Run `./gradlew dartPublishDryRun` to see what will be published.

+Dependencies: `logging` for all targets, and `web` and `http` for the JS targets (Node and Web).

 ## Running Dart tests

 ### Via Gradle

-Gradle handles downloading the Dart SDK, and firing up the backend MatsSocketTestServer, before running the integration tests.
+Gradle handles downloading the Dart SDK (and if relevant for chosen tests, Node.js), and handles firing up the backend MatsSocketTestServer, before running the integration tests.

 When standing in the project root directory, the following standard `test` task runs all test on all platform/compiler targets, except those depending on Chrome ('testWeb').